shorepine/alles/alles-flashing.md

 ## Upgrading firmware over USB

+If you want to write your own Alles firmware, or have a speaker before December 2021 and need to get it to support wireless upgrading, follow these directions:

 The back of the hardware speaker has a micro-USB plug you use for charging.
 It also can be used to upgrade the firmware.
 Once you upgrade an Alles speaker to a recent version, you can use the OTA flashing method going forward.

 To do this, you need to set up the following things: